biocypher/biochatter-paper/manuscript.md

 Xorbits Inference includes a large number of open-source models out of the box, and new models from Hugging Face Hub [@{https://huggingface.co/}] can be added using the intuitive graphical user interface.
 We use Xorbits Inference version 0.8.4 to deploy the benchmarked models, and we provide a Docker Compose repository to deploy the app on a Linux server with Nvidia GPUs ([https://github.com/biocypher/xinference-docker-builtin/](https://github.com/biocypher/xinference-docker-builtin/)).
 This Compose uses the multi-architecture image (for ARM64 and AMD64 chips) we provide on our Docker Hub organisation ([https://hub.docker.com/repository/docker/biocypher/xinference-builtin](https://hub.docker.com/repository/docker/biocypher/xinference-builtin)).
+On Mac OS with Apple Silicon chips, Docker does not have access to the GPU driver, and as such, Xinference needs to be deployed natively.

 ### Model Chaining